NICHD-BSPC/intro-rnaseq-hpc/lessons/03_working_on_HPC.md

 | `module unload modulename/version` |                             Unload a specific module                              |
 |           `module purge`           |                             Unload all loaded modules                             |

-> Note: On O2, a lot of tools used for analysis of sequencing data need to have the `gcc` compiler module loaded (`module load gcc/6.2.0`) prior to loading the tool of interest.

 ------------------------------------------------------------------------

 #### Exercises